Loch Ossian Youth Hostel

 About About this youth hostel

-In extreme weather the youth hostel normally remains open during the day.
+In extreme weather the hostel normally remains open during the day.

 Facilities & Services

 Open all year (November-March: Wednesday to Sunday only, RentaHostel available all year)

 07:00 - 10:00

 Closed between 10:30-16:30.
 Please note, there is no vehicle access - the hostel is only accessible by rail, bike or on foot

 05/09/21To stay at the youth hostel at Loch Ossian is to experience the unparalleled best of Scottish hostelling.
 The warden is welcoming, friendly and helpful night and day.
 The kitchen & dining room is handsome, clean and well-equipped, with a homely fire burning in the stove.
 The dormitories are if possible even cleaner and the beds soft, relaxing and delightful.

 31/08/21A very special place.
 The host, Jan, keeps the place spotless and gives the place a great vibe.
 Loved it.

 17/08/21Great location and brilliant staff. ??
 A great location.